evennia/evennia/docs/sphinx/source/wiki/GamePlanning.rst

    simple description enough?
 Can it be dark (description changed/hidden)?
 Should it have smells, sounds?
 Weather?
 Different terrain?
 How are those to be conveyed?
-Are there special "magic" rooms that does things to people entering?
+Are there special "magic" rooms that do things to people entering?
 Can a person hide in the room?
 Should all rooms have the ability to be this complex or should there be different types of rooms?
 Evennia allows you to change the very concept of rooms should you be very ambitious, but is that a